-Despite Brazil’s steady progress in terms of human development, the socioeconomic situation of the population in one of Brazil’s poorest states continues to be extremely insecure and often unsafe.
+Despite Brazil’s steady progress in terms of human development, the socioeconomic situation of the population in one of Brazil’s most under pressured states continues to be extremely insecure and often unsafe.
 Young people from struggling families are particularly vulnerable, and both parents and children need support.

-Life is improving in one of Brazil’s poorest states, but progress is slow
+Life is improving in one of Brazil’s most under pressured states, but progress is slow

 Children having fun on an outing (photo: SOS archives)

 The SOS Children’s Village Caicó (previously known as SOS Children’s Village Rio Grande do Norte) is located in Caicó, a municipality of around 66.000 inhabitants in the Rio Grande do Norte state in north-eastern Brazil.
 The climate of the region is very hot and dry with frequent periods of drought.
 Commerce and the service industry make up the bulk of the economy.
 In Rio Grande do Norte state, subsistence farming is the main agricultural activity in rural areas.
 With 410 km of beaches, tourism is also an important pillar of the economy.